csc-training/geocomputing_course/materials/stac.md

    * FMI, Daily wind damage risk map.
 * ESA, **[Sentinel-2 products](https://a3s.fi/sentinel-readme/README.txt)**, processed to Level-2A (Surface Reflectance), a selection of mostly cloud-free products from Finland.
 Downloaded to CSC Allas by Maria Yli-Heikkilä (LUKE), Arttu Kivimäki (NLS/FGI) and Matias Heino (Aalto).

-\* These datasets have several bands in on file, Python `stackstac` does not support it, but search works.
+\* These datasets have several bands in one file, Python `stackstac` does not support it, but search works.

 ## Paituli STAC links